modulos-en-micropython

 In this tutorial, we will see what modules are in MicroPython, how they work, how to create them, and how to use them to organize our code.

-Basically, a module is a file that contains Python code (in our case MicroPython) that can be imported to use this code at another point in the program.
+Basically, a module is a file containing Python code (in our case, MicroPython) that can be imported to use this code in another part of the program.

-Modules allow us to organize code into separate files, which promotes reuse, maintenance, and keeps everything tidier 😊.
+Modules allow us to organize code into separate files, which promotes reuse, maintenance, and keeps everything cleaner 😊.

 Creating a module in MicroPython is very simple.
-Just save your code in a file with a .py extension that contains functions or variables.
+We just save our code in a file with a .py extension containing functions or variables.

-For example, if we want to create a set of functions related to mathematics, we can place them in a module called mathematics.py
+For example, if we want to make a set of math-related functions, we can place them in a module called mathematics.py

 # mathematics.py